Noob-X/Aeon-K12-cpuminer/README.md

 Donations
 =========
 Donations for the work done in this fork are accepted at
-* XMR: `46sSETXrZGT8bupxdc2MAbLe3PMV9nJTRTE5uaFErXFz6ymyzVdH86KDb9TNoG4ny5QLELfopynWeBSMoT1M2Ga8RBkDqTH`
-* BTC: `1WoLFumNUvjCgaCyjFzvFrbGfDddYrKNR`
+* AEON: `WmsLqy8dcJRdafR96Nd3UZCUx83JhS3FRi4ftwZG6sxdGRNTTrrAh6zXuacpCEyZZ7ZMACcthMU3pMHbg4zZ9nqv2TQyL992U`

 Credits
 =======
-This faster CPUMiner-multi was forked from LucasJones', and has been developed by Wolf.
+This CPUMiner-multi was forked from hyc@github.
+Originally it was a cryptonight miner fork developed by Wolf from LucasJones's miner.
-Special thanks to Intel for helping me with the usage of the AESKEYGENASSIST instruction, which I used to replace the calls to the slow, unoptimized oaes_lib.
-Special thanks also to dga for his code with that loop - since it runs over 500,000 times per hash, it's extremely important.
+Daemon solo mining was developed by hyc@github.

 License
 =======